OSS-Lab/FBAhv/README.md

 protein atlas project (https://www.proteinatlas.org/).
 In order to use it, use the `get_tissue-specific_stoichiometry.sh` script.

+The scripts have been used in the following article: hadrien delattre, Kalesh Sasidharan, orkun soyer.
+Inhibiting the reproduction of COVID-19-causing SARS-CoV-2 through perturbations in human cell metabolic network.
+Authorea.
+May 12, 2020.
+Preprint available [here](https://www.authorea.com/users/320517/articles/450169-inhibiting-the-reproduction-of-covid-19-causing-sars-cov-2-through-perturbations-in-human-cell-metabolic-network?commit=89649adb9538279fde8fde1413b75036fd36dee0).

 # License informations

 The analysis codes provided here are “AS IS" and covered under a BSD2 Licence.